 3. To advance and professionalize the activities of the Offices of Admissions, Registration, Recruitment, Records and other related student services.

 These purposes shall be realized through scheduled meetings, committee reports, and other means.

 Section 1: Institutional Membership

-Any higher education institution within the geographical boundary lines of the Association that is 1) a degree granting institution accredited by a regional institutional accrediting association or 2) federated with, or affiliated to, a member institution of the association shall be eligible as a Member Institution.
+Any higher education institution within the geographical boundary lines of the Association that is 1) a degree granting institution accredited by a regional institutional accrediting association or 2) a regionally accredited degree-granting institution (within or outside the state of Utah) that is federated with, or affiliated to, an Institutional Membership member of the association shall be eligible as an Institutional Member with Executive Board approval.

 1.1 Institutions that were members prior to the 1996 annual meeting, and who have retained continuous membership, shall retain their membership and voting rights regardless of the aforementioned criteria.

 Section 2: Individual Membership

 The staff of Institutional Membership institutions in the Association are considered individual members of the Association.
 Institutional Membership institutions are expected to provide the names and titles of individual members at the time annual dues are paid or updated online through the institutional representative.

 Persons who after long and valued membership in the Association have transferred their activities to other educational fields but still evidence an interest in the welfare of the Association, or any person who, though not actively engaged in the profession, has rendered noteworthy service to the Association may be recommended for election to honorary membership at any annual meeting.
 Members may submit names to the Executive Board and/or the Past President for recognition.